 Central management and maintenance of buildings is another application of Digital Twins.
 The real estate industry applies the trend of digital twinning in many ways, benefitting all stakeholders involved: building owners, architects, and contractors.
 Applications of Digital Twin enhance operational processes, optimize customer experience, and deliver benefits across the whole building lifecycle.

 Digital Twin enables greater visibility of building usage.
-The twinning technology can monitor the usage of the Heating, Ventilation, Air Conditioning (HVAC), as well as lightening, by optimizing it and thereby reducing the operational costs.
-Moreover, Twin Building Maintenance allows to detect problems at an early stage, predict when something going to fail, and suggest fixing measures.
+The twinning technology can monitor the usage of the Heating, Ventilation, and Air Conditioning (HVAC), as well as lighting, by optimizing it and thereby reducing operational costs.
+Moreover, Twin Building Maintenance allows us to detect problems early, predict when something will fail, and suggest fixing measures.

-The virtual model of a building allows to evaluate space capacity and smartly design it, so that the building becomes more functional and convenient for occupants.
-This application is especially relevant for workspaces, where space allocation plays a vital role.
-Twin Space Optimization allows to determine the optimal number of workplaces and to locate them more conveniently for employees.
-Moreover, the Digital Twin ability to simulate various scenarios allows to easily identify and design emergency evacuation routes.
+The virtual model of a building allows us to evaluate space capacity and smartly design it, making it more functional and convenient for occupants.
+This application is especially relevant for workspaces where space allocation is vital.
+Twin Space Optimization allows us to determine the optimal number of workplaces and to locate them more conveniently for employees.
+Moreover, the Digital Twin’s ability to simulate various scenarios allows for identifying and designing emergency evacuation routes easily.

-In complex organizations with large numbers of offices, such as hospitals, factories, and ports, it is very difficult to overview all equipment and find it promptly when needed.
-For instance, in an emergency situation a digital twin of a hospital can held the hospital staff to promptly locate the needed instrument of equipment.
-What makes it possible is the IoT sensors embedded on all equipment, that constantly transmit data to the Digital Twin system, thus revealing the current location of assets.
+It is very difficult to overview all equipment and find it promptly when needed in complex organizations with large numbers of offices, such as hospitals, factories, and ports.
+For instance, in an emergency, a digital twin of a hospital can help the hospital staff locate the needed equipment instrument promptly.
+What makes it possible is the IoT sensors embedded in all equipment that constantly transmits data to the Digital Twin system, thus revealing the current location of assets.

 Digital Twin for Asset Tracking